 Therefore, if you are following the keto diet, you should focus on keto snacks and low-carb vegetables during the daytime and consume a sizeable main meal at nighttime.
 Because, with the ketogenic diet, small bites are allowed before nightfall, this method may be easy to many than dry fasting.
 However, avoid overeating during the night, which will undoubtedly cause indigestion and stomach upsets.

 Full 24-hour fasting is another fasting type that one may decide to use.
 Just as its name implies, you fast for the whole day and allow yourself to consume water only.
 Some choose to add non-caloric drinks, such as tea and coffee.
 Well, this is not a bad thing; it is all your choice.
 The period for this fasting technique is all up to you to determine.

-For example, you can decide to begin your fasting period (24 hours fasting) after Tuesday night dinner, fast the whole 24 hours, and enjoy Wednesday night dinners.
+For example, you can decide to begin your fasting period (24-hour fasting) after Tuesday night dinner, fast the whole 24 hours, and enjoy Wednesday night dinners.
 The idea behind this fasting technique is avoiding calorie intake for an entire 24 hours.
 The method is an effective way to be in ketosis faster; however, it can be challenging for many.
-Therefore, if you are a beginner, it would be wise to kick off with a more reasonable 12 to 16 hours fasting so that you can build a tolerance.
+Therefore, if you are a beginner, it would be wise to kick off with a more reasonable 12 to 16 hours of fasting so that you can build a tolerance.